One Love (Marianas Trench song)

-"One Love" is a song recorded by Canadian pop rock group Marianas Trench for their fourth studio album, Astoria (2015).
-It was released to digital retailers through 604 Records, Cherrytree Records, and Interscope Records on September 14, 2015 as the album's lead single, and was later serviced to American hot adult contemporary radio on November 9, 2015 through 604 Records.
+"One Love" is a song by Canadian pop rock group Marianas Trench.
+It was released to digital retailers through 604 Records, Cherrytree Records, and Interscope Records on September 14, 2015, as the album's lead single for their fourth studio album, Astoria (2015).
+The song was later serviced to American hot adult contemporary radio on November 9, 2015, through 604 Records.
 The song was written, composed, and produced by the band's lead singer, Josh Ramsay.